hello-nrfcloud/backend/features/FOTA.feature.md

 <!-- This is the response nRF Cloud returns on job creation. -->

-And this nRF Cloud API is queued for a `POST /v1/fota-jobs` request
+And this nRF Cloud API request is queued for a `POST /v1/fota-jobs` request

 ```
 HTTP/1.1 200 OK